Number of Jobs

 Abiding by a script and dialing up a set list of customers can sound overly programmatic and repetitive.
-But the responsibilities of a telemarketer are multi-dimensional.
-The never-know-what-you-might-get element associated with calling complete strangers or receiving calls from them requires a calm, cool, and collected mentality.
+But the responsibilities of a telemarketer are multidimensional.
+The never-know-what-you-might-get element associated with calling complete strangers or receiving calls from them requires a calm, cool and collected mentality.
 A central objective is generating revenue for your company.
-To do so means burning up the phone lines, tapping into your inner negotiator, and being nimble enough to persuade prospective clients about the merits of the product you're selling.
+To do so means burning up the phone lines, tapping into your inner negotiator and being nimble enough to persuade prospective clients about the merits of the product you're selling.
 Another key objective: serving as the bridge between your company and the caller, and in doing so, providing the highest quality customer service possible.
 Multitasking is also a critical component.
 As they complete the sale, telemarketers must chat up customers while simultaneously entering their information into a company database.
-Occasionally, telemarketers might hit a bit of luck when eager customers call up to make a purchase, and then they need only a calming voice to complete the transaction.
+Occasionally, telemarketers might hit a bit of luck when eager customers call them to make a purchase and need only a calming voice to complete the transaction.

-The Bureau of Labor and Statistics (BLS) projects the telemarketing industry will grow 7.4 percent from 2010 to 2020, creating approximately 21,500 new positions.
+The Bureau of Labor and Statistics projects the telemarketing industry will grow 7.7 percent from 2012 to 2022, creating approximately 19,200 new positions.

-Jump-starting your career as a telemarketer will require a high school diploma.
-Depending on where you work and what product you’re pushing, on-the-job training can last anywhere from two weeks to a full year.
-With the help of seasoned hands, new employees adjust to the responsibilities of the occupation.
+Starting your career as a telemarketer requires a high school diploma.
+Depending on where you work and the product you’re pushing, on-the-job training can last anywhere from two weeks to a full year.
+New employees can seek the advice of veteran co-workers who may provide tips and tricks for succeeding in the occupation.

-With some jobs mandating inordinate amounts of experience, it can be tough to land an interview, let alone a job.
-But an exhaustive resume is not needed to become a telemarketer.
-“The companies that are hiring post things all over,” says Chris Haerich, vice president of member services for the Professional Association for Customer Engagement, a nonprofit organization devoted to advancing the interests of companies utilizing contact centers.
+With some positions mandating inordinate years of experience, it can be tough to land an interview, let alone a job.
+But an exhaustive résumé is not needed to become a telemarketer.
+“The companies that are hiring post things all over,” says Chris Haerich, vice president of member services for the Professional Association for Customer Engagement, a nonprofit that helps companies engage customers.

-If you're interested in selling a particular product for a particular company, Haerich recommends a trip to its local human resources department to inquire about preliminary steps that may have to be taken before getting hired, such as placement tests.
+If you're interested in selling a particular product for a company, Haerich recommends contacting its local human resources department to inquire about the interview process and if there are requirements like placement tests.